 The game offers full 60fps but demands a beefy rig to run it with a GTX 1060 at the least (I'm still running an old GTX 980).
 However, the game is fantastically beautiful even if it can be a bit tough to see the scenery.
 A lot is going on around the screen, but the game's environments and maps are diversified enough to give plenty of variety.
 It's just hard to fully appreciate them when you're always trying to either not scrap yourself off the wall, your opponents, or dodge the traps set by other racers.

 Having tried the game with both a controller and keyboard, I do recommend using a gamepad.
 It makes the game that much more enjoyable.
 That being said, this is an arcade-style racing game.
 It's got some definite good points, and it's insanely fast for those that want speed, but I'm more concerned about replayability.
 I know there's an online component, but I did not have much luck in finding matches.
 I'm hoping that the online community picks up, as the game isn't bad by any means.
-I am just concerned that it's easy to run out of things to do once you beaten the single-player modes and fully upgraded your vehicle.Note: Antigraviator was reviewed based on a digital PC copy of the game, provided by the publisher.
+I am just concerned that it's easy to run out of things to do once you beaten the single-player modes and fully upgraded your vehicle.Note: Antigraviator was reviewed on PC.
+A digital copy of the game provided by the publisher.